christroutner/gatsby-ipfs-personal-blog/markdown/research/bitcoin-cash/full-stack-bch.md

 Also, there is [Badger SDK](https://developer.bitcoin.com/badger/).
 This provides React components and other code examples for interacting with [Badger Wallet](https://badger.bitcoin.com).

+## Minimum Viable Infrastructure
+There is a concept in the startup world of a minimum viable product or MVP.
+There are so many options of full nodes, indexers, and libraries that its easy to waste a lot of time on a less-than-optimal solution.
+I've been working full-time on BCH infrastructure for over a year.
+Here is the advice I have to give to aspiring developers who want to set up their own minimum viable infrastructure:

+- Use this [ABC full node Docker container](https://github.com/christroutner/docker-abc).
+It's the most popular full node implementation, and it's hard to go wrong with that choice.<br /><br />

+- Use [Blockbook](/research/bitcoin-cash/blockbook) for your indexer.
+It's not as responsive as the other indexers, but it has the smallest database and has shown to be the most reliable.
+[This Docker container](https://github.com/christroutner/docker-ubuntu-blockbook) allows you to run your own BCH version locally.<br /><br />

+- If you plan to dip your feet into the world of SLP tokens, then you'll want to run [this Docker container](https://github.com/christroutner/docker-slpdb).
+It contains everything needed to interact with them.<br /><br />

+- [bch-api](https://github.com/christroutner/bch-api) is a REST API that will communicate with all the above software.
+It's a node.js JavaScript web server using the express.js framework, and is a fork of rest.bitcoin.com.<br /><br />

+- [bch-js](https://www.npmjs.com/package/@chris.troutner/bch-js) is a JavaScript library that is intended to be paired with bch-api.
+It's also a fork of bitbox-sdk.<br /><br />

+- [slp-cli-wallet](https://www.npmjs.com/package/slp-cli-wallet) is an application-level JavaScript library that is intended to be paired with bch-js.
+It provides very high-level calls for applications to interact with the BCH blockchain.<br /><br />

+It will take weeks to sync the full node and indexers on a home computer.
+To shorten this time, [I sell a hard drive](https://bchjs.cash) that contains the fully synced databases containing the last eleven years of blockchain data.
+The files on that hard drive are intended to work with the above Docker containers.
+It should reduce the time syncing to a couple hours.

 ## Getting Support
 The Bitcoin Cash space is a rapidly moving target.
 The core concepts in this article won't change much, but the tools, implementations, and libraries are in a constant state of flux.
 A big part of being a successful full stack developer is injecting yourself into the community, so that you can ride the flow of ever-changing information.
-Most of the community discourse takes place on [Telgram](https://telegram.org/):
+Most of the community discourse takes place on [Telegram](https://telegram.org/):

 - [BITBOX Devs](https://t.me/bitboxdevs) is a public channel for asking questions around rest.bitcoin.com, BITBOX SDK, and SLP SDK.<br /><br />